alexcameron8/ACameron/README.md

 # Personal-Website
-This was my first website I have created and I used HTML and CSS to develop it.
+This website is my first website I have created using HTML and CSS to develop it.

 Note: Mobile is currently not supported.